 Warner Bros.
-Studio Tour London - The Making of Harry Potter (with Return Transportation)
+Studio Tour London - The Making of Harry Potter (with Transport)

 - Preferred Partner of Warner Bros.
 Studio Tour London

 - Travel on Warner Bros.
 Studio Tour London branded buses whilst watching a movie on your seat-back screen*